positron48/bolt-simple-comments/README.md

 Command `cache:clear` needs to refresh admin pages list.

+### Using google recaptcha enterprise

 If you want to use Google recaptcha enterprise - get the api key via [this guide](https://cloud.google.com/recaptcha-enterprise/docs/set-up-non-google-cloud-environments-api-keys?hl=en_US) and next steps:

-* go to https://console.cloud.google.com/apis/credentials and create new service account
+* go to https://console.cloud.google.com/apis/credentials and create new service account;
-* select to your service account role `reCaptcha Enterprise Agent`
+* select to your service account role `reCaptcha Enterprise Agent`;
-* go to service account and create new JSON key
+* go to service account and create new JSON key;
 * store credentials in /config/extensions/service-account-recaptcha-credentials.json
   or change variable `GOOGLE_APPLICATION_RECAPTHA_CREDENTIALS` in your .env file.
-  Default value is `../config/extensions/service-account-recaptcha-credentials.json`
+  Default value is `../config/extensions/service-account-recaptcha-credentials.json`.

 Add to .env file some parameters: